MuroBox/MuroBox-USB/README.md

 ![pcb_board_connector](https://user-images.githubusercontent.com/57285584/117103254-8f97c300-adac-11eb-87b6-a52146dcb904.jpeg)

 - MIDI: mainly used as the default serial port for uploading Arduino sketches, and MIDI communication between the subboard and the motherboard.
-- DEBUG: mainly used for software serial print
+- DEBUG: mainly used for software serial print (baud rate: 115200)
 - J3: mainly used for entering flash download mode by wire GPIO0 to ground with a jumper

 A USB to TTL Converter Module with 3 pin connector plug male is also needed.
 Recommended models: TTL-232R-3V3